 Fecal Coliform are a group of bacteria that thrive at warmer temperatures such as those found in the gut-tract of warm blooded animals.
 The presence of Fecal Coliform may be a cause for concern since these organisms are sometimes, but not always, associated with sewage, or human/animal waste.
-In 2015 there was no presence of fecal coliform in any of Paxton's water.
+In 2016 there was no presence of fecal coliform or E coli found in any of Paxton's water, and no sanitary assessments were required.